-The main findings of this standard incidence analysis of taxes and social spending in Ecuador, using the National Survey of Income and Expenditures for Urban and Rural Households, Ecuador, 2011-2012 (Encuesta Nacional de Ingresos y Gastos Urbanos y Rurales, 2011-2012)44, are as follows:
+The main findings of this standard incidence analysis of taxes and social spending in Ecuador, using the National Survey of Income and Expenditures for Urban and Rural Households, Ecuador, 2011-12 (Encuesta Nacional de Ingresos y Gastos Urbanos y Rurales, 2011-2012)40, are as follows:

 - 1. Ecuador has achieved an important reduction in poverty and in inequality due to direct and in-kind transfers. - 2.
-In comparison with six other Latin American countries45, Ecuador ranks first in terms of inequality reduction effectiveness and second in poverty reduction effectiveness for the indicated period. - 3.
+In comparison with six other Latin American countries41, Ecuador ranks first in terms of inequality reduction effectiveness and second in poverty reduction effectiveness for the indicated period. - 3.
 Direct and indirect taxes have been progressive, while total social spending has been progressive in absolute terms. - 4.
 Spending on health and primary education is moderately progressive, while secondary education expenditure is absolutely neutral.
 However, all the previous results are at specific points in time, thus it will be useful to analyze their evolution over time to determine their sustainability. - 5.
 When contributory pensions are treated as part of market income, they are absolutely regressive.
 Nonetheless, when considered a government transfer, they are absolutely neutral. - 6.
 Even though extreme poverty is low by international standards, it has not been eradicated, despite the positive effect of direct transfers.
-The persistence of this social phenomenon may in fact respond to the size of transfers or to other factors such as lack of opportunity or underdeveloped labor markets, considerations which were beyond this investigation's scope.
+The persistence of this social phenomenon may in fact respond to the size of transfers or to other factors such as lack of opportunity or underdeveloped labor markets, considerations which were beyond this investigation's scope. - Authorities may wish to analyze the incidence of indirect subsidies (propane gas, gasoline, electricity, diesel fuel) in depth.
+According to the concentration coefficient, they are absolutely regressive42.
+In addition, the highest economic category (decile ten) receives a quarter of all benefits, while the lowest (decile one) receives only five percent.

-44The analysis was carried out for a benchmark scenario in which contributory pensions are included in market income and a sensitivity case in which they are considered a government transfer.
+40The analysis was carried out for a benchmark scenario in which contributory pensions are included in market income and a sensitivity case in which they are considered a government transfer.

-45Argentina, Bolivia, Brazil, México, Perú and Uruguay.
+41Argentina, Bolivia, Brazil, México, Perú and Uruguay.